xicoooooo/daily-voice-recorder/README.md

 ## How It Works

-1. **Sign up/Sign in** - Create an account with email verification
+1. **Sign up/Sign in** - Create an account with email verification.
-2. **Record your voice** - Click the microphone button and start speaking
+2. **Record your voice** - Click the microphone button and start speaking.
-3. **Review and save** - The app transcribes your speech in real-time
+3. **Review and save** - The app transcribes your speech in real-time.
-4. **Translate** - Select from multiple languages to translate your entries
+4. **Translate** - Select from multiple languages to translate your entries.
-5. **Access anywhere** - Your entries are securely stored in the cloud
+5. **Access anywhere** - Your entries are securely stored in the cloud.
+6. **Manage entries** - Edit, delete, paginate, and browse your journal history.
+7. **Translate** - Translate any entry into another language without altering the original.

 ## Privacy & Security

-- All user data is stored in Firebase Firestore with secure rules
+- All user data is stored in Firebase Firestore with secure rules.
-- Authentication requires email verification
+- Authentication requires email verification.
-- Entries are only accessible to the user who created them
+- Entries are only accessible to the user who created them.
-- No third-party has access to your entries content
+- No third-party has access to your entries content.
+- Translations are performed only when explicitly requested.

 ## Pull Requests